A Historic Environment Scotland property

 By 1312 the tide had started to turn in favour of the Scots.
 Roxburgh Castle was retaken and nearby Jedburgh was threatened, forcing the abbot and eleven of his canons to flee south of the border.
 The following centuries were punctuated with episodes of violence and destruction in Jedburgh and the Abbey remained in the firing line going through a cycle of destruction and rebuilding in 1410, 1416, 1464 and again after the Earl of Surrey had burned much of the town in 1523.

 During the period of Rough Wooing Jedburgh and its abbey again suffered as England’s Henry VIII sought to impose his son in marriage to Mary Queen of Scots.
-The Scots refusal to agree to the marriage brought Henry’s army north in 1544 and again in 1545 causing considerable damage in Jedburgh and throughout the Borders.
+The Scots refusal to agree to the marriage brought Henry’s army north in 1544 and again in 1545 causing considerable damage in Jedburgh and throughout the Scottish Borders.

 Much of Jedburgh Abbey’s Romanesque and Gothic architectural splendor is still clearly visible.
 The abbey church for example is still relatively complete when compared to some of the domestic buildings.